 Any student missing class, quizzes, examinations, or any other class or laboratory work because of observance of religious holidays will be given an opportunity during that semester to make up the missed work.
 The make-up opportunity will apply to the religious holiday absence only.
 It is the responsibility of the student to notify the instructor within the first 14 calendar days of the course for Fall and Spring courses (except for modular courses), or within the first 7 calendar days of the course for Summer and modular courses, of their intention to participate in religious holidays which do not fall on state holidays or periods of class recess.
-For additional information, please visit the Policy for Missed Work, under Registration Policies, on the Academic Policies webpage, https://catalog.unlv.edu/content.php?catoid=6&navoid=531.
+For additional information, please visit the Missed Work policy, under Registration Policies, on the Academic Policies webpage, https://catalog.unlv.edu/content.php?catoid=29&navoid=7326.